aseyq/trentomathr/README.md

 ## Updates
 ### 20-Dec-2021
-Added excercises for lecture 6
+- Added excercises for lecture 6
+- Added solutions for exercises 6

 ### 15-Dec-2021
-Added slides for lecture 5
+- Added slides for lecture 5

 ### 26-Nov-2021
-I've added solutions for Excercise 3.
+- I've added solutions for Excercise 3.

 ### 19-Nov-2021
-I've added solutions for Excercise 2.
+- I've added solutions for Excercise 2.
-I've added the website to run R code in browser.
+- I've added the website to run R code in browser.

 ### 09-Nov-2021
-I have added the solutions for Excercise 1.
+- I have added the solutions for Excercise 1.